 2. Burden of Proof

-The complainant bears the burden of proof of alleged violations of the Code.
+The complainant and NTC bears the burden of proof of alleged violations of the Code.
 Honor board members shall make decisions about alleged violations based on the principle of “preponderance of the evidence.”

 3. Hearing Date

 The Honor Board will make every effort to process cases in a timely manner.
 The Faculty Chair of the Honor Board will convene an Honor Board hearing panel to review the charges brought against the student.
-Effort will be made to convene that hearing within a reasonable time, generally fifteen (15) working days (within the fall or spring term of an academic year) of the Respondent’s Review.
+Effort will be made to convene that hearing within a reasonable time, generally fifteen (15) working days (within the fall or spring term of an academic year, not including weekends and university holidays) of the Respondent’s Review.

 4. End-of-the-Semester Offenses